vatsal2412/React-Project/README.md

 ├── project-name-2/
 │ ├── ...
 │└── README.md <-- you're here

+## 🔧 Prerequisites

+Before you begin, ensure that the following tools are installed:

+✅ Node.js and npm (Node v14+ recommended)

+✅ Git (to clone the project)

+✅ A code editor like VS Code

+✅ A modern browser like Chrome or Firefox

 ## 🛠️ How to Run Any Project

 > Each project is independent and can be run on its own.